Françoise Babou de La Bourdaisière: Life

-Françoise Babou was the eldest daughter of Jean Babou de La Bourdaisière and Françoise Robertet.
+Françoise Babou was the eldest daughter of Jean Babou de La Bourdaisière (1511–1569) and Françoise Robertet (1515-1580).
 She was described by Gédéon Tallemant des Réaux in his Historiettes as the “most prolific clan of gallant women who ever existed in France.”
 Francoise received an upbringing at the French royal court—as a fille d'honneur (maid of honour) to Mary Stuart.
-She remained in this post until Mary’s marriage in 1558, and then served as dame d'honneur to Mary until she left for Scotland.
-Françoise served in the same position to Queen Louise in 1575-1583.
+She remained in this post until Mary's marriage in 1558, and then served as dame d'honneur to Mary until she left for Scotland.
+Françoise served in the same position to Queen Louise in 1575–1583.

-Françoise Babou lived with separate rooms from her husband during her years in service at court and had an affair with Louis de Béranger.
+Françoise Babou lived with separate rooms from her husband during her years in service at court and had an affair with du Guast.
 He was killed in a duel in 1575.

 In 1583 she left the court and her husband permanently to live with her lover Yves d'Alègre on his estates in the Auvergne.
 In 1589, Yves d'Alègre was appointed governor of Issoire in Auvergne by Henry III.
 She accompanied him there, and they ruled the city together.
 With his approval, she introduced sumptuary laws with death penalty.
 Their rule was highly unpopular, and in 1592, they were both assassinated for political reasons by citizens who broke in to their home.

-She is a subject of the writings by Brantome.
+She is a subject of the writings by Brantôme.

 Death

-On 9 June 1592, an angry mob broke into their house—where Yves and Françoise were sleeping—and stabbed Yves in the chest, to which he died.
-The mob preceded to drag Françoise into a bedroom and stabbed her in the heart.
-The corpses of Françoise and Yves were then thrown off their balcony and onto the streets of France, where their bodies were stripped and denuded.
-Their naked bodies were displayed in a public square, in France.
+On 9 June 1592, an angry mob broke into their house—where Yves and Françoise were sleeping—and stabbed Yves in the chest, killing him.
+The mob dragged Françoise into a bedroom and stabbed her in the heart.
+The corpses of Françoise and Yves were then thrown off the balcony and onto the streets, where they were stripped and denuded.
+Their naked bodies were displayed in a public square.